 Any Bengali, particularly those who have grown up in parts of the Bengal province, has always faced the question of whether he/she is Bengal or Ghoti.

-The river Padma is significant in Bengal’s cultural, social, and economic behaviors and it is this that also reflects in Bengal’s rich culinary history that has predominantly relied on agriculture, like most of India, Kolkata flourished as a hub of trade and prosperity from early days.
+The river Padma is significant in Bengal’s cultural, social, and economic behaviors and it is this that is also reflected in Bengal’s rich culinary history that has predominantly relied on agriculture, like most of India, Kolkata flourished as a hub of trade and prosperity from early days.